JGEN & THE ANABAPTIST DIASPORA

 A JGen River Baptism at Point Hut Crossing in Australia 2006!

-Perspectives gained in community deeply informed my own work in my work as a church doctor – as an Intention Interim Minister and Archdeacon for the Anglican Church in Australia.
-You can read more about church doctoring on my Intentional Interim Ministry and Leadership and Leadership Coaching pages.
+Perspectives gained in community deeply informed my own work in my work as a church doctor – as an Intention Interim Minister and Archdeacon for the Anglican Church in Australia – and today as a Public Theologian in my work through the EDEN book series and The 5th Kind TV.

 The lessons I learned on this part of the church spectrum have enriched my view of the smorgasbord of expressions which have always been found woven into the community of faith.
 It has extended my vision well beyond the world of organized and institutional expressions.